 Creating volumes for ONTAP clusters

-Cloud Manager enables you to provision NFS and CIFS volumes on ONTAP clusters.
+Cloud Manager enables you to provision NFS, CIFS, and iSCSI volumes on ONTAP clusters.

-NFS or CIFS must be set up on the cluster.
-You can set up NFS and CIFS using System Manager or the CLI.
+The data protocols must be set up on the cluster using System Manager or the CLI.

 You can create volumes on existing aggregates.
-You cannot create new aggregates from Cloud Manager.
+You can’t create new aggregates from Cloud Manager.